 The construction contract awarded for the Rufe Snow Drive project is $12,134,407.
-The bulk of the project is funded by a Federal Grant, which covers approximately 80% of the construction costs with the City covering the remainder.
-There are some project items that are not eligible for this reimbursement, like water lines and street lights for instance, but they constitute a small portion of the work.
+The bulk of the project is funded by the Texas Department of Transportation (TXDOT) through a Federal Grant, which covers approximately 80% of the construction costs with the City covering the remaining 20%.
+There are some project items that are not eligible for the grant reimbursement, like water lines and street lights for instance, but they constitute a small portion of the work.

 What was the bidding process?
 How many contractors submitted bids?

-Because this project was funded through Federal Grants, the Texas Department of Transportation (TXDOT) was assigned the task of ensuring that the bidding process, design and construction is compliant with Federal Standards.
+Because this project was funded through Federal Grants, TXDOT was assigned the task of ensuring that the bidding process, design and construction is compliant with Federal Standards.
 Federal standards are stringent and require several steps to be followed throughout the bidding, design and construction process.
 The project was advertised for bid in November 2015, and bids were opened on December 18, 2015.
 Three bids were received ranging in price from $12,134,407 to $13,709,537.

 How was the contractor vetted and selected?
 Who made this selection?

 Per the terms of the contract documents required by TxDOT, the lowest responsive qualified bidder is selected.
 Before a bidder is determined to be qualified, TxDOT requires that bidders to be pre-qualified through evaluation of their financial health, construction capability, and bonding capacity.
 The bid evaluation process included discussions between city staff and TxDOT personnel.
 The lowest responsive qualified bidder was presented to the City Council for approval.

 What is the project time line and why is it so long?